marcoralab/imputePipeline/README.md

-# imputePrep
+# imputePipeline

-A Snakemake pipeline to prepare binary PLINK files for the Michigan Imputation Server.
+A Snakemake pipeline to prepare, impute and process binary PLINK files on the Michigan/TOPMed Imputation Servers.

 ## Requirements: